Modern Slavery Statement

 Training and Capacity Building

 We train appropriate members of the firm.
-We have introduced Modern Slavery as a topic in our induction training and we will train all members of the firm in 2023.
+We have introduced Modern Slavery as a topic in our induction training and we trained all new members of the firm in 2023.

 Wilmer Cutler Pickering Hale and Dorr LLP